 Full Spectrum Power Consumption of the Anabat Swift

 Recording Recording Asleep

 (no bat activity) (bat activity)

-20-60mW 160mW 1mW
+20-60mW 20-60mW 160mW

 Zero Crossing Power Consumption of the Anabat Swift

-Recording Recording Aslaan
+Recording Recording Asleep

-(no bat activity) (bat activity) Asieep
+(no bat activity) (bat activity) Asleep

 20-50mW 65mW 1mW

 AA batteries can be Alkaline, NiMh rechargeable, or Lithium (1.5V).
 Make sure all batteries are fresh and of the same type.
 You can use either the 4 cell battery holder or the 8 cell, depending on your required deployment time.
 Battery life will depend on the condition and type of batteries being used, as well as ambient temperature, length of your recording session and amount of bat activity & ambient noise.
-Eight alkaline AA batteries typically last for 4 weeks of full spectrum recording (10 hours recording per night), four batteries typically last two weeks.
+Eight alkaline AA batteries typically last for 100 nights of full spectrum recording (10 hours recording per night), four batteries typically last half this.
 However in practice recording conditions can vary, so be conservative when using battery life estimates to avoid the loss of sampling time should the batteries run out before you expect.